 (a) outreach and recruitment to increase the number of EOPS eligible students who enroll at the college. (b) orientation to familiarize EOPS eligible students with: The location and function of college and EOPS programs and services; the college catalog, application, and registration process, with emphasis on academic and grading standards, college terminology (e.g., grade points, units), course add and drop procedures and related rules; financial aid application procedures; and transfer procedures to four-year institutions. (c) registration assistance for priority enrollment pursuant to Section 58108 of this Part.

-56234.
+§ 56234.
 Assessments.

 Each college receiving EOPS funds shall assess EOPS eligible students using instruments and methods which the college president certifies are reliable, valid, and appropriate for students being assessed and for the purpose of the assessment.
 All assessment results which make use of standardized scoring shall be explained and interpreted to EOPS students by counselors trained in the use and meaning of such assessments.
 Assessments shall, at minimum, include: